 The MRU Arts and Culture series features University faculty engaging with our residents on diverse topics – from politics to Bach.
 Both of these initiatives provide residents with learning opportunities that expand the meaning of community.
 In return, students and faculty discover/recognize that learning has no age limits.

 We also offer opportunities for students from other career programs to do field work or engage in a work experience within our communities.
 Third-year nursing students from the Faculty of Nursing finish their clinical practicums working with our residents and developing health promotion programs.
 Residents gain from current health promotion initiatives and students learn that active aging means engagement with life regardless of health.

 We also have a student-in-residence program, which invites a university student to live and work at United’s Garrison Green community.
 In 2016, English honours student Logan Pollon worked with residents to further develop a writing program.

 St. Mary’s University

 Coinciding with the opening of United’s Fish Creek community, United and St. Mary’s University agreed to pursue mutually beneficial activities in the areas of education, research and others.
 United and St. Mary’s also engaged in a student-in-residence program where a university student lives and works alongside residents.
-Bryanne Kennedy, who is in the third year of a four-year Bachelor of Science program at St. Mary’s, moved into the Fish Creek community in late August, and will stay until the school semester ends in spring, 2017.
+Stephanie Wright is in the second year of a four-year bachelor’s of Science in biology degree.
+She moved into Fish Creek in early August 2018 and will stay until spring 2019.

 Arrange a Tour Today!